catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

                                             --floating-ip-disabled

 ***************************************
-Access Kubernetes API from the internet
+Access Kubernetes API from the Internet
 ***************************************

 .. warning::